Expatriation: How to divorce your government

 Are you a candidate for expatriation?

 To be sure, expatriation is a big decision.
-It involves personal, familial, asset planning, and tax ramifications to be make sure you cover your bases.
+It involves personal, familial, asset planning, and tax ramifications to

 For example, will you be able to return to your home country to visit relatives?
 Will you be able to receive your pension or social security income (if it’s still there)?
 What taxes are you liable for, and what happens to your assets in that country?